-- Service costs for the year ended December 31, 2001 include \$2.9 million of incremental expenses incurred during the fourth quarter related to the transition from Excite@Home to Mediacom Online(SM). - (2) Represents fees paid to MCC subsequent to its initial public offering and to Mediacom Management Corporation, a Delaware corporation, prior to MCC's initial public offering, for management services rendered to our operating subsidiaries.
-The management agreements with Mediacom Management were terminated upon the completion of MCC's initial public offering and were replaced with new agreements between MCC and our operating subsidiaries.
-See Notes 7 and 14 of our consolidated financial statements. - (3) Non-cash stock charges relating to management fee expense: - for the year ended December 31, 2001 related to the vesting of equity grants made during 1999 to certain members of our management team; - . for the year ended December 31, 2000 consist of a one-time \$24.5 million charge resulting from the termination of the management agreements with Mediacom Management upon completion of MCC's initial public offering in February 2000 and a \$3.8 million charge related to the vesting of equity grants made during 1999 to certain members of our management team; - for the year ended December 31, 1999 consist of a \$0.6 million charge relating to amendments to our management agreements with Mediacom Management and a \$14.8 million charge related to the vesting of equity grants to certain members of our management team
+- (1) Service costs for the year ended December 31, 2001 include \$5.8 million of incremental expenses incurred during the fourth quarter related to the transition from Excite@Home to Mediacom Online(SM). - (2) Represents actual corporate expenses subsequent to our initial public offering in February 2000 and fees paid to Mediacom Management Corporation, a Delaware corporation, for management services rendered to our operating subsidiaries under management agreements prior to our initial public offering.
+Such management agreements were terminated upon the completion of our initial public offering.
+At that time, Mediacom Management's employees became our employees and its corporate overhead became our corporate overhead.
+See Notes 10 and 15 of our consolidated financial statements. - (3) Non-cash stock charges relating to corporate expenses: - for the year ended December 31, 2001 resulted from the vesting of equity grants made during 1999 to certain members of our management team. - . for the year ended December 31, 2000 consist of a one-time \$24.5 million charge resulting from the termination of the management agreements with Mediacom Management upon completion of our initial public offering in February 2000 and a \$3.8 million charge relating to the vesting of equity grants made during 1999 to certain members of our management team. - for the year ended December 31, 1999 consist of a \$0.6 million charge resulting from amendments to our management agreements with Mediacom Management and a \$14.8 million charge relating to the vesting of equity grants to certain members of our management team.

-See Notes 7 and 13 of our consolidated financial statements.
+See Notes 10 and 14 of our consolidated financial statements.

 - (4) Net of interest income.
-Interest income for the periods presented was not material. - (5) Loss on derivative instruments, net, represents the change in fair value of our interest rate derivatives as a result of the decrease in market interest rates. - (6) Investment income from affiliate represents the investment income on our \$150.0 million preferred equity investment in Mediacom Broadband.
-See Note 12 of our consolidated financial statements. - (7) Includes \$29.9 million of deferred revenue recognized during the year ended December 31, 2001 resulting from the termination of our relationship with SoftNet Systems, Inc. During the year ended December 31, 2000, a \$28.5 million non-cash charge was recorded relating to the decline in value of our investment in shares of SoftNet Systems common stock that was deemed other than temporary.
-See Note 10 of our consolidated financial statements. - (8) Relates to our adoption of Statements of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities." - (9) Represents operating cash flow, as defined in note 11 below, before management fee expense.
-System cash flow: - is not intended to be a performance measure that should be regarded as an alternative either to operating income (loss) or net loss as an indicator of operating performance or to the statement of cash flows as a measure of liquidity; - . is not intended to represent funds available for debt service, dividends, reinvestment or other discretionary uses; and - . should not be considered in isolation or as a substitute for measures of performance prepared in accordance with generally accepted accounting principles.
+Interest income for the periods presented was not material. - (5) Loss on derivatives, net, represents the change in the fair value of our interest rate derivatives as a result of the decrease in market interest rates.
+See Note 7 of our consolidated financial statements. - (6) Includes \$30.0 million of deferred revenue recognized during the year ended December 31, 2001 resulting from the termination of our relationship with SoftNet Systems, Inc. During the year ended December 31, 2000, a \$28.5 million non-cash charge was recorded relating to the decline in value of our investment in shares of SoftNet Systems common stock that was deemed other than temporary.
+See Note 13 of our consolidated financial statements.

+- (7) Relates to our adoption of Statements of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities." - (8) Basic and diluted loss per share is calculated based on the weighted average shares outstanding.
+Since our initial public offering in February 2000, the weighted average shares outstanding was based on the actual number of shares outstanding.
+Prior to our initial public offering, the weighted average shares outstanding was computed based on the conversion ratio used to exchange the Mediacom LLC's membership units for shares of Mediacom Communications Corporation Class A and Class B common stock immediately prior to our initial public offering.
+See Note 3 of our consolidated financial statements. - (9) Represents operating cash flow, as defined in note 10 below, before corporate expenses.
+System cash flow: - . is not intended to be a performance measure that should be regarded as an alternative either to operating income (loss) or net income (loss) as an indicator of operating performance or to the statement of cash flows as a measure of liquidity; - . is not intended to represent funds available for debt service, dividends, reinvestment or other discretionary uses; and - should not be considered in isolation or as a substitute for measures of performance prepared in accordance with generally accepted accounting principles.